-The Asus ROG Azoth is a 75% hot-swap keyboard with pre-lubed switches
+The Asus ROG Azoth is a 75% hot-swap keyboard with pre-lubed switches and an OLED display

 All of these use the same style of stem as the standard Cherry MX switches, so you can easily use your own after-market keycaps if you wish to.

-Hopefully we'll find out more about this one soon.
+Hopefully, we'll find out more about this one soon.
+In the meantime watch the full launch stream to see everything that ROG revealed.